-- 1. Obtain and organize study materials - 2.
-Locate facilities conducive for studying and block out study time - 3.
-Develop your solutions approach (including solving task-based simulations as well as multiple-choice questions) - 4.
-Prepare an examination strategy - 5.
-Study the material tested recently and prepare answers to actual exam questions on these topics under examination conditions - 6.
-Periodically evaluate your progress

-B. Physical Arrangements

-- 1. Apply to and obtain acceptance from your State Board - 2.
-Schedule your test location and time

-C. Taking the Examination (covered in detail in Chapter 4)

-- 1. Become familiar with location of the test center and procedures - 2.
-Implement examination strategies and the solutions approach
+- 1. Obtain and organize study materials. - 2.
+Locate facilities conducive for studying and block out study time. - 3.
+Concentrate your study on one or two sections per exam window.
+Do not attempt to take more than two sections per window.

+- 4. Develop your solutions approach (including solving simulations and problems as well as multiple-choice questions). - 5.
+Prepare an examination strategy. - 6.
+Study the material tested recently and prepare answers to actual exam questions on these topics under examination conditions. - 7.
+Periodically evaluate your progress. - B. Physical Arrangements - 1.
+Apply to and obtain acceptance from your state board. - 2.
+Reserve lodging for examination nights. - C. Taking the Examination (covered in detail in Chapter 4) - 1.
+Become familiar with exam facilities and procedures. - 2.
+Implement examination strategies and the solutions approach.